PrestaShop/prestashop.github.io/news/_posts/releases/2017-03-06-prestashop-1-7-0-6-maintenance-security-release.md

 Version 1.7.0.6 contains the needed fixes to secure our Addons contributors.

-The importance of this fix explains why this release took longer than expected -- and why a 1.7 maintenance version wasn’t released in February, as expected.
+The importance of this fix explains why this release has so few changes otherwise.

 <div class="alert alert-note" role="alert">
 <p>PrestaShop 1.6 will also benefit from this fix.
 Versions 1.6.1.12 contains the fix and is currently being reviewed.
 It will be released shortly.</p>